TechnologyScholarship/math-playground/documentation/documentation.md

     - IDE support for type-hinting, benefitting developer experience and decreasing development time
     - Well documented and large community, meaning support is readily available, increasing development speed
   - Cons
-    - Doesn’t naturally support native/mobile (outside of tailwind-react-native-css), decreasing scalability (likely forcing a complete rewrite for mobile) in case
+    - Doesn’t naturally support native/mobile (outside of tailwind-react-native-css), decreasing scalability (likely forcing a complete rewrite for mobile) in case of future expansion to native and mobile.
     - Hard-to-use, everything in the library is mostly is acronyms that developers must simply remember, which can be intimidating for ne wdevelopers, and would increase the amount of time spent in development.

 I recommend to use Tamagui due to it's high level of interopebility with React (Native Web) and Next.js, meaning that development should go reasonably smoothly, and the result should be easily expansible for possible future native/mobile support.
 Tamagui is also highly extensible and abstractable using styled() to inherit and style components in a polymorphic-like manner.
 Covers most UI use-cases with cross-platform code, but has extensive support for platform-dependance as well.
 Compiles to CSS on web, making very performant for web users.
 Also compiles to native android/ios UI elements when available, increasing interopability with their system’s native UI.